First aid kits are a must in the office. But do you know everything you need to about what items should be in your first aid box and Regulation 7?

 If you have a shop or office, by law you require one first aid officer for every 100 employees.
 In other workplace environments, by law, you require one first aid officer for every 50 employees.

-What are the minimum prescribed items that should be in my first aid kit?
+These are the minimum prescribed first aid kit supplies that should be in your first aid kit

 |Item 1||Wound cleaner / antiseptic (100ml)|

 |Item 2||Gauze Swabs for cleaning wounds x 25|

 |Item 5||1 x pair of forceps (for splinters)|

 |Item 6||1 x pair of scissors (minimum size 100mm)|